 Namine was grinning wickedly at her success.
 This was definitely one to brag about back home.

-"Let's see, what else is there?
-What else do I know again?"
+"Let's see, what else do I know again?"
 Xion pondered as she skipped and twirled.
 "The traps!
 I remember when she made them."
 She stopped her dancing and smiled fondly at the nets in the trees.
 "She made them to protect me when everyone was trying to kidnap me.
 She had so many tricks.
 She was a mage, too, but not quite like you.
 She used her magic to make things.
 She made all kinds of things, you know.
 She was brilliant!"

 "So you remember her name?" asked Sora.